meltano/meltano/docs/docs/reference/command-line-interface.md

 - The `--state-id` option identifies related EL(T) runs when storing and looking up [incremental replication state](/guide/integration#incremental-replication-state).

-- A `--full-refresh` flag can be passed to perform a full refresh, ignoring state left behind by any previous runs with the same State ID.
+- A `--full-refresh` flag or the `MELTANO_RUN_FULL_REFRESH` environment variable can be passed to perform a full refresh, ignoring state left behind by any previous runs with the same State ID.

 - A `--force` flag can be passed to force a new run even when a pipeline with the same State ID is already running, which would result in an error otherwise.